MicrosoftDocs/azure-docs/articles/web-sites-python-create-deploy-django-app.md

 The database included with the application does not have any superuser defined.
 In order to use the sign-in functionality in the application, or the Django admin interface (if you decide to enable it), you'll need to create a superuser.

-Run this from the command-line from your application folder:
+Run this from the command-line from your project folder:

     env\scripts\python manage.py createsuperuser